-Information disclosed to armed services/military recruiters:

-- 1. I WILL permit the limited information listed above to be disclosed to armed services/military recruiters. - 2.
-I WILL NOT permit the limited information listed above to be disclosed to armed services/military recruiters without prior permission.

-Information disclosed to postsecondary institutions:

-- I WILL permit the limited information listed above to be disclosed to postsecondary institutions. - 2.
-I WILL NOT permit the limited information listed above to be disclosed to postsecondary institutions without my prior permission.

-Note: This form must be completed and submitted to the school on an annual basis, regardless of the chosen option, WITHIN 10 DAYS FROM THE FIRST DAY OF SCHOOL or from the date of enrollment, if a student enrolls after the start of each school year.

-In addition to this form, all 11th and 12th grade students must also complete the FERPA Opt-Out Notification Form provided in the Code of Student Conduct.
+Information disclosed to armed services/military recruiters: 1 I WILL permit the limited information listed above to be disclosed to armed services/military recruiters.
+2 I WILL NOT permit the limited information listed above to be disclosed to armed services/military recruiters without prior permission.
+Information disclosed to postsecondary institutions: 1 I WILL permit the limited information listed above to be disclosed to postsecondary institutions.
+2 I WILL NOT permit the limited information listed above to be disclosed to postsecondary institutions without my prior permission. form must be completed and submitted to the school on an annual basis, regardless of the chosen option, WITHIN 10 M THE FIRST DAY OF SCHOOL or from the date of enrollment, if a student enrolls after the start of each school year.
+In addition to of Student C o this form, all 11 th and 12 th grade students must also complete the FERPA Opt-Out Notification Form provided in the Code Conduct.
+Student Nar me Grade School Nam ne Parent/Guar rdian/Eligible Student's Name (Print) Parent/Guar rdian/Eligible Student's Signature Date

-Student Name Grade

-School Name

-Parent/Guardian/Eligible Student's Name (Print)

-Parent/Guardian/Eligible Student's Signature

-Coordinated Student Health Services Heather Katcher, Director 1400 NW 14 Court Fort Lauderdale, Florida 33311 Phone: 754-321-1575 • fax: 754-321-1695 heather.katcher@browardschools.com www.browardschools.com/cshs
+Coordinated Student Health Services Heather Katcher, Director 1400 NW 14 Court

+Fort Lauderdale, Florida 33311

+Phone: 754-321-1575 • fax: 754-321-1695

+heather.katcher@browardschools.com

+www.browardschools.com/cshs